Low Fat Bland Diet – Overview

 The bland diet should only be adopted for treating the symptoms of an underlying medical condition and should last the shortest time possible.

-Some of the common reasons why a physician can recommend the bland diet include:
+Some of the common reasons why a physician can recommend a bland diet include:

-- Gastrointestinal bowel infection: A physician might recommend adopting the bland diet during flashes or severe cases of Crohn’s irritable bowel syndrome, diverticulitis, inflammatory bowel disease, or ulcerative colitis.
+4. Gastrointestinal bowel infection: A physician might recommend adopting a bland diet during flashes or severe cases of Crohn’s irritable bowel syndrome, diverticulitis, inflammatory bowel disease, or ulcerative colitis.

-- Post-gastric surgery: Doctors often recommend the bland diet to persons who have undergone gastric surgery to boost their diet before they resume normal diets.
+6. Post-gastric surgery: Doctors often recommend a bland diet to persons who have undergone gastric surgery to boost their diet before they resume normal diets.

 Foods to Eat If You’re On the Bland Diet